-As is well known, the Aegean world and the Levant in particular, or the ancient Near East in general, witnessed two central eras of contact prior to the Persian period.
+Contact between the Aegean world and the Near East in general, and the Levant in particular, before the Persian period, occurred during two principal periods.
 The first was at the end of the Bronze Age.
-Documents from this epoch and epigraphical and archaeological findings, such as the discovery of documents written in Cypro-Minoan in Ugarit, attest to the existence of strong commercial and diplomatic ties—as well as conflicts and struggles—between the Mycenaean and Aegean worlds and Hatti and the kingdoms along the northern Syrian coast.
-These led scholars such as Cyrus Gordon and others to depict this world of the mid-second millennium BCE as an eastern Mediterranean koine.
-Another period of contact between the Aegean and Levant occurred approximately between the eighth and seventh centuries BCE.
-At this juncture, a sharp and abrupt change is evident in Greek art, shifting from a geometric style to one resembling the ancient Near Eastern art of the period.
-This fact has led to its characterization as the “Orientalizing period.”
-At the beginning of this era, the Greek world was influenced not only via art but also received the alphabet and was greatly impacted in literary terms as well.
-Contra past studies that attributed the affinities between the literature of the classical world and that of the ancient Near East to the koine period of the mid-second millennium BCE, Walter Burkert, Martin West and others argue that in many cases it is better to ascribe this influence to the second era of contact—namely, at the beginning of the archaic period or end of the Greek Dark Age, i.e., the Orientalizing period.
-This time span also better fits the date of the classic and biblical sources, not requiring any speculative reconstruction of the literary artifact of the Mycenaean world.
+Documents from this epoch and epigraphical and archaeological findings, such as the discovery of documents in Ugarit written in the Cypro-Minoan script, attest to the existence of strong commercial and diplomatic ties, as well as conflicts and struggles, between the Mycenaean and Aegean worlds, Hatti, and the kingdoms of the Levant and the northern Syrian coast.
+These led scholars such as Cyrus Gordon and others to depict this world of the mid-second millennium BCE as an eastern Mediterranean koine (cultural collective).
+The second period of contact between the Aegean region and the Levant occurred approximately between the eighth and seventh centuries BCE.
+At this juncture, a sharp and abrupt change is evident in Greek art, which shifted from a geometric style to one resembling the ancient Near Eastern art of the period.
+This era is therefore known as the “Orientalizing period.”
+At the beginning of this period, the Greek world absorbed, not only artistic influences but also the alphabet and literary influences In contrast to previous studies that attributed the affinities between the literature of the classical world and that of the ancient Near East to the koine period of the mid-second millennium BCE, Walter Burkert, Martin West and others argued that in many cases this influence should be dated to the second era of contact, at the beginning of the Archaic period or end of the Greek Dark Age, that is, the Orientalizing period.
+This time span also better fits the dates of the classical and biblical sources, without requiring any speculative reconstruction of a literary artefact of the Mycenaean world.

-These claims receive support from those cases in which parallels exist in the literature of the classical world and ancient Israel that do not appear in earlier literatures in this area.
-The bulk of these literatures was created during the first millennium BCE.
+These arguments are strengthened by those cases in which parallels exist between the literature of the classical world and ancient Israel in motifs that do not appear in earlier regional literatures, created, for the most part, during the first millennium BCE.
 While they preserve ancient traditions, the ideas and genres that began to be committed to writing during the second quarter of the first millennium BCE differ substantially from the thought and creative world of the second millennium BCE in content, form, and script.
-The parallels we find between them thus may reflect the contemporary literature of the Levant—i.e., the Orientalizing period in the Greek world (from the end of the eighth to the beginning of sixth centuries BCE).
-This was the golden era of the Assyrian Empire, its fall, and the rise of the Babylonian Empire—and the termination of the First Temple period and the exilic period in Israelite history.
+The parallels between Greek and Hebrew literature may reflect the contemporary Levantine literature during the Orientalizing period in the Greek world (from the end of the eighth to the beginning of the sixth century BCE).
+This was the time of the golden age of the Assyrian Empire, its fall, and the rise of the Babylonian Empire, as well as the termination of the First Temple period and the exilic period in Israelite history.